parashivbrl/gltf-glb-importer-for-maya-docs/docs/compatibility_and_workarounds.md

 3. **Clear Parent Relationship**: Press `Alt + P` and choose **"Clear and Keep Transformation"**
 4. **Re-export**: Export the file in glTF/GLB format from Blender
 5. **Import into Maya**: The processed file should now import correctly into Maya

-> **Note**: This workaround doesn't work for all Sketchfab assets, but significantly improves compatibility for rigged characters and animated objects.

 ### Alternative Sketchfab Workarounds: